ahmedokka29/microprocessor8086-project/README.md

 After that the user writes each element of the array in a loop, 0<arr[i]<128.

 If the user tries to enter a non-number character, or a number outside the specified range, in either the array size or in an entry, the program will terminate with an error message.

+For the searching technique to work, the array needs to be sorted, with the order of elements going from smallest to largest.